 I’m a Quaker minister, viniyoga teacher, and yoga therapist.
 I weave together ancient teachings from the East and West: the Yoga Sutras of Patanjali, the Bhagavad Gita, the Upanishads, the Hebrew and Christian Bible, and the Quaker traditions of peace and simplicity.
 I’m not interested in dogma or right belief.
 I’m interested in spiritual seeking and intentional living.
 I’m interested in spiritual practices that support the tasks of our everyday living and call us to ask deeper questions about life and love and mystery.

-I believe that spirituality is part of what it means to be human.
-We live with the knowledge of our birth and our death; inherent in this knowledge is both hope and fear.
+Spirituality is part of what it means to be human.
+We were born and we will die.
+Inherent in this knowledge is both hope and fear.
 Spiritual practice is the act of walking the path between birth and death with awareness, intention, and a receptivity to mystery.

 We desire meaning and purpose in our lives.
 We hunger for tools that help us deal with the complicated emotions of modern life (anxiety, stress, grief, fear).
 We yearn for meaningful ways to express joy and mark important milestones.
 As human beings we need traditions that nourish the spirit.

 Whether you belong to a particular faith tradition or consider yourself an atheist, whether you’re unchurched or under-churched, I am here to support you with teachings and practices designed to inspire a sense of awe in your life and help you live with intention.